Zadar Travel Guide

 Zadar is full of surprises – in the garden of Villa Attilia you can face the Sphinx built by local artist and historian Giovanni Smirich who dedicated this statue to his wife Attilia.
 The Sphinx is located in the Bay of Maestral.

-Every July thousands of enthusiasts dive into the sea from the waterfront of Zadar city center.
-For this unique experience you’ll need an accreditation that is available for everyone –just look for it at main Zadar’s squares few days before you jump.
+Every July thousands of enthusiasts dive into the sea from the waterfront in Zadar’s city center.
+For this unique experience you’ll need an accreditation that is available for everyone –just look for it at Zadar’s squares few days before you jump.

 The gondoliers are in Venice, the Barkajoli are in Zadar!
 The Barkajoli have been connecting two ends of Zadar’s port for more than 800 years with their small rowboats.
 Their tradition has been passed on from father to son for centuries and has survived many challenges of modern times.
 Just take a Barkajoli ride for different perspective of Zadar, or for pure fun.